 Lynn S. Schweinfurth.
 Ms. Schweinfurth joined Red Robin as Executive Vice President and Chief Financial Officer in January 2019.
-She is also currently serving as our interim Chief Information Officer beginning in August 2020.
+She is also currently serving as our interim Chief Accounting Officer beginning in February 2022.
 Ms. Schweinfurth previously served as Vice President, Chief Financial Officer and Treasurer of Fiesta Restaurant Group since 2012 and was appointed Senior Vice President of Fiesta Restaurant Group in February 2015.
 From 2010 to 2012, she served as Vice President of Finance and Treasurer of Winn-Dixie Stores, Inc. Ms. Schweinfurth was Chief Financial Officer of Lone Star Steakhouse and Texas Land & Cattle from 2009 to 2010.
 She was Vice President, Finance, at Brinker International, Inc. from 2004 to 2009.
 Prior to 2004, Ms. Schweinfurth served in various corporate finance positions at Yum Brands, Inc. and PepsiCo, Inc.

 Michael Buchmeier.
-Mr. Buchmeier has served as our Senior Vice President and Chief People Officer since August 2019.
-He is also currently serving as our interim Chief Operating Officer, beginning January 2020.
+Mr. Buchmeier serves as Red Robin's Senior Vice President and Chief Operating Officer since November 2021, and previously served as our Senior Vice President and Chief People Officer since August 2019, and as the Company's interim Chief Operating Officer, beginning January 2020.
 Prior to his appointment to the Senior Vice President and Chief People Officer position, Mr. Buchmeier served as the Company's interim Chief People Officer from April 2019 to August 2020.
 He previously served in restaurant operations and various leadership roles for the Company from April 2018 to April 2019, including Vice President, Operations Standards and Talent Optimization from August 2018 to April 2019, Vice President of Operations from January 2018 to August 2018, Vice President, Operations Excellence from October 2016 to January 2018, and Director, New Restaurant Operations from August 2012 to October 2016.